-Mike Haven was done being an electrician.
+Mike Havens was done being an electrician.
 He had a lot more fun making barbecue for his crew, so he got a bigger smoker.
-That steel offset smoker sits out front by the road, but it’s mainly for show unless Haven has a catering gig.
+That steel offset smoker sits out front by the road, but it’s mainly for show unless Havens has a catering gig.
 The workhouse now is a hand-me-down.
 After he purchased the business from the previous owner, Butch Testerman, Haven was surprised to find a Smoke-Master cabinet smoker by J&R Manufacturing still sitting in the kitchen after everything had been cleared out.
 Testerman said he’d never even fired it up, but had no use for it.
-Haven immediately starting learning the ins and outs this new piece of equipment before opening in late-2012.
+Havens immediately starting learning the ins and outs this new piece of equipment before opening in late-2012.

 Spicy Mike’s Interior

-Haven also inherited the decor.
+Havens also inherited the decor.
 The full name of the previous joint was Butch’s Bar-B-Que Joint and Cattle Equipment Museum.
 The walls are covered in equipment, advertisements, and instructions for using the myriad pieces of cattle rearing memorabilia.
 I sat in the corner next to the calf castrating rings.
-As Haven tells it, that corner table was one of two in this tiny dining room that was considered the non-smoking section.
+As Havens tells it, that corner table was one of two in this tiny dining room that was considered the non-smoking section.
 He said it was hard to come in for even a to-go order and not smell like a smoky bar for the rest of the day.
 Today the only thing smoking is the Smoke-Master in the back.

-Mike Haven and his Smoke-Master
+Mike Havens and his Smoke-Master

 You might not find the meats you’d expect here.
 No sense in asking for fatty brisket because he only smokes the flats.
 The line of fat running the length of each slice isn’t from a delicate fat cap, but from the tougher deckle fat that is usually removed from this cut.
 It’s tough to get that for done enough to be enjoyable, and this one wasn’t there yet.
 The lean meat alone was more impressive.
 Amarillo isn’t known as an area with lots of great sliced brisket, so this one stood out.
 It was smoky, well seasoned and moist despite being from the flat.
 Best of all it was served with sauce on the side which usually has to be specified in this part of Texas if you don’t want a plate full of barbecue sauce.